alexewerlof/pk/README.md

 build   webpack .
 ```

-### Get list of scripts along with their commands in JSON format
+### Get the list of scripts along with their commands in JSON format

 ```shell
 $ pk scripts --object